AlperHakli/Hearth-Failure-Prediction/README.md

-Hello and welcome!
-In this notebook, I will guide you through the process of analyzing and predicting heart disease using a dataset containing key features related to heart health.
+Hello and welcome!</br> In this notebook, I will guide you through the process of analyzing and predicting heart disease  using a dataset containing key features related to heart health.
 The goal of this notebook is to </br>build a machine learning model that can predict the likelihood of heart disease based on various input features such as age, blood pressure, cholesterol levels, and more.</br>

 Throughout this notebook, we will:</br>